hanjiang498/FlowLogParser/README.md

 ## Usage

 1. **Prepare Input Files**：
-   - Place your flow log file（e.g., `flow_logs_sample.txt`）and lookup table file （e.g., `lookup_table_sample.csv`）in the project/data directory (replace the file with the same file name, otherwise you need to modify the file name in src/main.py).
+   - Place your flow log file（e.g., `flow_logs_sample.txt`）and lookup table file （e.g., `lookup_table_sample.csv`）in the `project/data` directory.
+Replace the existing files with the same names to avoid modifying the script.
    - Ensure the lookup table file is in the following format (CSV format):
      ```csv
      dstport,protocol,tag